TalkinWhip/TalkinWhip.github.io/README.md

 Planned:

 - Removing Disqus for a more privacy respecting alternative (github comments?
-Staticman?)
+Staticman? hyvor?)
 - Making the pages "closable" (going back to the landing page)
 - Replacing icon font (as mastodon/matrix are currently using generic icons)
 - Perhaps having a timeline with github icons (see TZühlke) for the projects instead of posts.
 Post functionallity should ideally be kept for longer writhings